 Slowly but surely, I have redecorated and put my touch on the place, while still respecting the memories and traditions that are important to my husband and the kids.

 I've cleaned out those junk drawers, organized the storage room, painted walls, purged, donated and added my own personal style.
-Five years later, it looks completely different.
+Five years later, this place looks completely different.

-This renovation was more than just a renovation to me, it was the final step in the transition....
+This renovation was more than just a renovation to me, it was a major step in the transition.
+There is something about a woman and her kitchen right?!

 It's amazing how as this space has transformed, my feelings towards our home have too.
 It now feels like OUR HOME!
 To be honest, now I rarely think about the fact that it wasn't always like this.